MadCow234/truffle-debug-example/README.md

 Usage:
 ------
-1. Open a terminal and navigate to where this project is cloned
+> Open a terminal and navigate to where this project is cloned.

-1. Type `truffle compile`
+>
+> For the following commands, interact directly with the terminal:
+>
+> `...\truffle-debug-example>`

-    Truffle will compile and build the contracts in the /contracts/ directory.
+1. Truffle will compile and build the contracts in the /contracts/ directory.

+    Input:
     ```
-    PS ...\truffle-debug-example> truffle compile
+     truffle compile
+    ```

+    Output:
+    ```
     Compiling .\contracts\Migrations.sol...
     Compiling .\contracts\Store.sol...
     Writing artifacts to .\build\contracts
     ```

-1. Type `truffle develop`

-    Truffle has a built-in development blockchain that can be used to locally test contracts.
+1. Truffle has a built-in development blockchain that can be used to locally test contracts.

+    Input:
     ```
-    PS ...\truffle-debug-example> truffle develop
+    truffle develop
+    ```

+    Output:
+    ```
     Truffle Develop started at http://localhost:9545/

     Accounts: